-All funded applicants will be required to abide by the state's bidding requirements for larger purchases.
-See a detailed list of the state's bidding requirements for details.
+All funded applicants must abide by the state's bidding requirements for larger purchases.
+See a list of the state's bidding requirements for details.

 Publicity

 All projects funded must publicly credit the AGRI funding, including on the grantee's website when practical.